william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 ![species to pond value](/assets/PondValueBySpeciesV2.jpeg)

 ### Introduction
-The question that we decided on looking into and trying to answer was how much, if at all, economic swings could be seen through the commercial prices of logs as sold through the Oregon Department of Forestry.
+The question that we decided on looking into and trying to answer was how much, if at all, economic swings could be seen through the Pond Value of logs, through a dataset provided by the Oregon Department of Forestry.
+(Note, Pond Value refers to the price paid for an unprocessed log at a processing plant.
+Where the logs are stacked are called "Ponds").

 #### Context Concerning the Dataset from the Oregon Department of Forestry
 The dataset that we found and decided to use was a dataset from the Oregon Department of Forestry.
 The raw dataset has 7,884 distinct rows of data about sold logs over the course of 15 years, from 2000 to 2015.
 It also contains some data from 2016, but because the data is incomplete for that year we decided against using it as part of our analysis and final dataset.
 (We will talk more about our computational process below).
 The raw dataset has seven different variables tracked for each column, with those variables being:
 1. The Year it was sold
 2. The quarter it was sold in that year